cewing/training.python_web/source/presentations/session07.rst

 .. class:: incremental

-The exact SQL will vary automatically depending on the database you are using.
+The SQL will vary depending on which DBAPI backend you use (yay ORM!!!)

 Exploring the QuerySet API